lukacspapp/GA-SEI-Project-1-Space-Invaders/README.md

 ## Bugs 🐞

-* I could not get the aliens to shoot at the player
+* I could not get the aliens to shoot at the player.
-* After the game had ended the user has to reload the page to play again
+* After the game had ended the user has to reload the page to play again.

 ## Wins 🏆

 * Got the MVP!

-* I had the opportunity to practice array methods and the basics of vanilla JavaScript
+* I had the opportunity to practice array methods and the basics of vanilla JavaScript.

-* Styling - I am quite happy with the look of the game and I had lots of fun playing with the sounds
+* Styling - I am quite happy with the look of the game and I had lots of fun playing with the sounds.

 ## Challenges 🧗‍♂️